-The Emergency Care Course (TECC©) is designed to enable the health workforce to develop the knowledge and skills necessary to respond with confidence to emergency situations and to deliver safe, evidence-based quality emergency care in any setting.
+The Emergency Care Course (TECC©) is designed to enable Nurses, Clinical Officers and Doctors working in the Emergency Department/Casualty/OPD to develop the knowledge and skills necessary to respond with confidence to emergency situations and to deliver safe, evidence-based quality emergency care in any setting.

 TECC© encourages candidates to apply the knowledge and skills learnt within the context of the policies of the employing health service and within each individual’s own scope of practice.

-TECC© is designed to meet the learning needs of health workforce working together in an emergency care settings (Nurses, Clinical Officers and Medical Officers) who may be required to provide emergency care to the critically ill or injured patient.
-The course is taught specifically to teams of healthcare providers in the same facility.
+TECC© is designed to meet the learning needs of health workforce (Nurses, Clinical Officers and Medical Officers) working together in an emergency care setting (Emergency Department/Casualty/OPD) who may be required to provide emergency care to the critically ill or injured patient.
+The course is taught specifically to teams of healthcare providers from the same facility.

 TECC© consists of the following components: